gtech-mulearn/Top-100-Coders/profile/arjungs@mulearn.md

 ### About Me

 > I am a self-taught developer who loves to learn, connect, and grow.
-I'm currently pursuing my bachelor's in technology from the University College of Engineering, Kariavattom, Thiruvananthapuram.
+I'm currently pursuing my bachelor's in technology on computer science Engineering from the University College of Engineering, Kariavattom, Thiruvananthapuram.
 I am a freelancer who focuses on frontend web and Flutter application development.
 I help startups and small traditional businesses give life to their dreams.
 I am currently the Google Developers Students Club (GDSC) Lead of my campus and the CTO of Legacy IEDC-UCEK.
 My skillsets include `Javascript`, `React JS`, `Bootstrap/Tailwind CSS', `Dart`, 'Firebase', `Solidity` for development, and `Figma` for UI/UX designing.
 I had the opportunity to intern at `Syncrayons Technologies Pvt.
 Ltd.` as a frontend developer, where I got to explore and understand the tech industry.